wpilibsuite/frc-docs/source/docs/software/dashboards/glass/field2d-widget.rst

 .. image:: images/changing-style-line.png
    :alt: Selecting the "style" dropdown and then selecting "line".

 Now, uncheck the :guilabel:`Arrows` checkbox.
-This will cause cause our trajectory to look like a nice and fluid line!
+This will cause our trajectory to look like a nice and fluid line!

 .. image:: images/unchecked-arrow-trajectory.png
    :alt: Unchecked arrows checkbox to showcase fluid line.